top of page

 • ASK Childhood Cancer Foundation

-We're here to make life a little Give Today Your generosity means kids like Zion don't have to face cancer or serious blood disorders alone.
-Zion, 3 Sickle Cell Disease 6-7 children are diagnosed with cancer every week in Virginia.
-Let’s give them a hand and help make life better any way we can.
-Get Involved News & Updates See how your generosity helped Zion and his family find hope, comfort and community when they needed it most.
-Read More > We're running low on snacks and treasure chest toys for our kids at clinic – can you lend a helping hand?
-Donate Now > You're going to 'fall' for ASK's autumn programs!
-See what events and socials are coming up in your community.
-Sign Up > How we help our families: Community & Connection Fighting cancer can be an isolating experience.
-We helped our kids and families build meaningful connections throughout 2022 with more than 100 program events.
+We're here to make life a little better.
+Your generosity means kids like Brendan don't have to face cancer or serious blood disorders alone. better.
+Give Today Brendan, 8 How we help our families: Community & Connection Fighting cancer can be an isolating experience.
+We helped our kids and families build meaningful connections throughout 2023 with more than 100 program events.
 Educational Support On average, kids miss 43 days of school during their first year of treatment.
-In 2022, we helped them stay on grade level with more than 1,200 hours of online tutoring.
+In 2023, we helped more than 500 patients return to school with the support they need to be successful.
 Financial Assistance Half of all families with a child in treatment will experience severe financial hardship.
-In 2022, we helped 140 families stay afloat with nearly $200,000 to cover everyday expenses.
-Learn More Through your generosity, we've been able to provide Assistance, Support, and Kindness to over 1,000 people in our community impacted by childhood cancer.
-People like ASK parents Andrew and Rebecca Frantz, and their son, Owen.
-Meet the Frantz family as they share their story, and how your support provided the care and community they needed to make it through the impossible.
-They’re one amazing family!
-See More Impact Connect with ASK Like Follow Subscribe Browse Sign up for Email or Text Updates
+In 2023, we helped families stay afloat with more than $250,000 to cover everyday expenses.
+Get Support Through your generosity, we've been able to provide Assistance, Support, and Kindness to thousands of people in Virginia who have been impacted by childhood cancer: people like parents Russ and Jenny, and their 11-year-old son, Gavin, who was diagnosed with Ewing Sarcoma.
+Meet this amazing family as they share their story and see how your support provided the care and community they needed to make it through the impossible.
+See More Impact 6-7 children are diagnosed with cancer every week in Virginia.
+Let’s give them a hand and help make life better any way we can.
+How to Get Involved > What's new?
+Meet ASK Kid Brendan Dec 20, 2024 Meet ASK Kid Glis Dec 11, 2024 Meet ASK Kid Ruby Nov 21, 2024 See More Posts Stay Connected with ASK Sign up for updates on all things ASK!
+You'll hear from us regularly with opportunities for you to give , volunteer , or advocate for children with cancer.
+You'll also receive monthly stories to meet the inspiring children and families your generosity is helping to support.
+Sign Up for Updates Follow us on social media: Facebook Instagram YouTube Linkedin TikTok Twitter

 • Link in Bio | ASK Childhood Cancer Foundation